Genetic Technologies – A closer look

 The rest of the process, from genetic analysis report generation, to meeting with a genetic counselor, to the initial appointment with a geneticist (if and when necessary) can take place online.

-New genetic technologies utilize telehealth and telemedicine solutions in order to provide virtual, genetic care, making the future brighter for millions of rare disease patients worldwide.
+New genetic technologies utilize health and telemedicine solutions in order to provide virtual, genetic care, making the future brighter for millions of rare disease patients worldwide.